ChebroluTejaswi/Voice-Assistant/README.md

 Purple stands out from other assistants like alexa and siri which are not specific to students.

 # Features
-1.Task manager
+1.Task manager.<br />
-2.Assignment deadlines manager(Notifying upcoming deadlines)
+2.Assignment deadlines manager(Notifying upcoming deadlines).<br />
-3.Relaxation functions like playing music, narating jokes.
+3.Relaxation functions like playing music, narating jokes.<br />
-4.Taking  screenshot
+4.Taking  screenshot.<br />
-5.Google and wikipedia searches
+5.Google and wikipedia searches.<br />
-6.Remembering things said by user
+6.Remembering things said by user.<br />
-7.Welcoming and closing messages
+7.Welcoming and closing messages.<br />
 And many more

 # Future Enhancements